 Famed for its magnificence and size, the Niagara River creates the falls, draining water from Lake Erie into Lake Ontario.
 With a vertical fall of 167 ft (51 m), they have a combined flow rate of 85,000 cu ft/s (2,400 m3/s), making the most powerful in North America by flow rate.

-The Niagara Falls consists of 3 waterfalls at the southern end of Niagara Gorge.
+Niagara Falls consists of 3 waterfalls at the southern end of Niagara Gorge.
 Horseshoe Falls are the largest and are located on the Canadian side of the border, while the smaller American Falls and Bridal Veil Falls are within New York State.

 It is advisable to see the falls from both sides to have a comprehensive view and experience.
 While the Canadian side is usually praised as the best because of its proportions, it is also much more commercialized.
 The American side is within the oldest state park in the country, creating a more natural experience, which you would expect when visiting a waterfall.

-Visiting the Niagara Falls state park to experience this natural wonder is free, and it is open 365 days of the year.
+Visiting the Niagara Falls state park to experience this natural wonder is free and open 365 days of the year.
 You can walk around the 400 acres of lush terrain and find several activities and attractions.
 The tours and activities are (obviously) mostly paid for.
 You can go behind de falls, go on a walking tour, navigate the falls on the Maid of the Mist boat, and much more.

 Niagara Falls are the most famous natural landmark in New York, but there are many others.
-Have a look at 30 most famous landmarks in New York.
+Have a look at the 30 most famous landmarks in New York.

 Crater Lake, Oregon